Alton in Madison County, Illinois — The American Midwest (Great Lakes)

 Erected 1984 by The Illinois State Historical Society.

 Location.
-38° 53.887′ N, 90° 11.948′ W. Marker is in Alton, Illinois, in Madison County.
-Marker is on IL-100 (Illinois Route 100), on the right when traveling north.
+38° 53.876′ N, 90° 11.954′ W. Marker is in Alton, Illinois, in Madison County.
+It is on Illinois Route 100, on the right when traveling north.
+Marker is located at Piasa Park, in front of the painting.
 Touch for map.
-Marker is in this post office area: Alton IL 62002, United States of America.
+Marker is at or near this postal address: 1100 Division St, Alton IL 62002, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-First Soybeans Planted in Illinois, 1851 (approx. half a mile away); Units Guarding the Alton Military Prison (approx. 0.7 miles away); Lovejoy Assassination Site (approx. 0.7 miles away); Those Who Remain (approx. 0.7 miles away); Prisoners at Alton Military Prison (approx. 0.7 miles away); The Alton Military Prison (approx. 0.7 miles away); The First Illinois State Penitentiary (approx. 0.7 miles away); Ruins of First State Prison in Illinois (approx. 0.7 miles away).
+At least 8 other markers are within walking distance of this marker: First Soybeans Planted in Illinois, 1851 (approx. half a mile away); Units Guarding the Alton Military Prison (approx. 0.7 miles away); Lovejoy Assassination Site (approx. 0.7 miles away); Those Who Remain (approx. 0.7 miles away); Prisoners at Alton Military Prison (approx. 0.7 miles away); The Alton Military Prison (approx. 0.7 miles away); The First Illinois State Penitentiary (approx. 0.7 miles away); Ruins of First State Prison in Illinois (approx. 0.7 miles away).
 Touch for a list and map of all markers in Alton.